Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Georgia Tech Stats and Trends

-- In Georgia Tech's eight games this season, it has three wins against the spread.

-- This year, the Yellow Jackets have won ATS in each of their two games as an underdog of 10.5 points or more.

-- Georgia Tech's games this year have hit the over on four of eight set point totals (50%).
+- Georgia Tech's games this season have hit the over on four of eight set point totals (50%).

-- The Yellow Jackets score 28.5 points per game, comparable to the 30.5 the Hurricanes allow.
+- The Yellow Jackets average just two fewer points per game (28.5) than the Hurricanes give up (30.5).

-- Georgia Tech is 2-2 against the spread and 3-1 overall when the team puts up more than 30.5 points.
+- Georgia Tech is 2-2 against the spread and 3-1 overall when the team scores more than 30.5 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.